New Patient Information Form

 Appointments with nurses are for specific purposes (e.g. dressings or immunisations).
 For new patients or existing patients with other medical issues or if prescriptions are required, a separate appointment with the doctor is needed.

-For regular patients of Casey Medical Centre a “script only appointment” should be requested.
+For regular patients of Casey Medical Centre a “script only appointment” should be booked ahead of time via a receptionist.
 In cases where a doctor authorises a script without an appointment, the fee is $10 for Standard Prescriptions and $15 for Authority Prescriptions.
 48 hours’ notice is required.

 Our practice is committed to preventative care.
 We may send you a reminder notice from time to time offering preventative health services appropriate to your care.
 If you do not wish to be part of this system please let us know.